-Less Than Potentially Less Than Significant Significant Significant Impact With Mitigation Impact Impact Incorporation a) established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive poise levels? \boxtimes a/b/d.
+XII.
+NO ISE.
+Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? $\boxtimes$ b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? $\boxtimes$ c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? $\boxtimes$ e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? $\boxtimes$ f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? $\boxtimes$ a/b/d.
 The proposed project would cause a temporary increase in noise levels as a result of construction of the winery building and site modifications.
 Construction of the buildings and site facilities would require excavation of soil for installation of paving and building foundations but would not require driving of piles or similar construction methods that would cause excessive ground vibration.
 Standard conditions of development in Napa County are intended to reduce to acceptable levels the potential impacts of construction-related noise on neighboring uses by requiring mufflers on construction equipment and prohibiting off-site project equipment staging between the hours of 5:00 p.m. and 8:00 a.m.: